MedTechChain/tools/README.md

 docker stop <ID>
 docker rm <ID>
 ```

+Same applies for normal containers.
+There is utility script that lists all docker networks and the containers that joined that network.
+If some containers did not join the network, remove them manually and recreate them.

 4. `Running out of memory`: Increase Swap size.
 16 GB Ram barely suffices for one chaincode deployment with only one hospital, together with the other applications.